Garlinsk/printf/README.md

 Team Project
 printf
 Description
 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by cohort #0121 students - Tinsaye Simeneh,- David Musau.
+A custom _printf() for learning purposes was developed by Frank Kuloba and Gerald Rotich.

 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator
 Resources